About Spirit of the Wind

 Mission, Vision, and Guiding Principles:

-Our Mission is to preserve and promote the Native American Culture, Values, and Traditions through strong Community support and our growing role in the community over the last 40 years.
+Our Mission is to preserve and promote Native American Culture, Values, and Traditions through strong Community support and our expanding role in the community over the years.

-We organize, coordinate, and facilitate Native American Indigenous, Educational, and Spiritual Activities and Purification Ceremonies to support and guide participants in restoring and strengthening their wellness.
+We organize, coordinate, and facilitate Native American Indigenous and Educational activities, Arts & Crafs Workshops, and Purification Ceremonies, like Sweat Lodges (Temazcal), to support and guide participants in restoring and strengthening their wellness.

 Walking Eagle and Gentle Springs